 What comes to mind when you think about making more money?
-Asking for a raise?
-Getting a second job?
+Ask for a raise?
+Get a second job?
 While these are obvious options, there’s no guarantee that you’ll get that raise, and getting a second job would probably mean you’ll have to say goodbye to your social life.

 But there’s something else you can do to steadily grow your nest egg: invest your money.